-In support of Sentara's 2014 goal to "demonstrate community benefit in the communities we serve", Sentara will measure the progress toward the community health needs assessment implementation strategies selected by each hospital on a quarterly basis.
+In support of community health needs assessment and related implementation strategies, Sentara will measure the progress toward the community health needs assessment implementation strategies selected by each hospital on a quarterly basis.

-To complete this quarterly progress report, the health problems and implementation strategies can be pasted into this document from the hospital's existing.
-Three Year Implementation Strategy document.
+To complete this quarterly progress report, the health problems and implementation strategies can be pasted into this document from the hospital's existing Three Year Implementation Strategy document.
 The quarterly progress should be identified in the third column below.